This blog post is all about the Kandy to Ella train in Sri Lanka.

 But on the flip side, as the train makes its way to Ella, the carriages get busier and busier with more passengers, so don’t leave it too long or the train may be too full for you to move to get your picture.

-10. Where should I sit?
+10. Where Should I Sit?

 Supposedly, the optimal seating plan is to sit on the right side from Kandy to Nuwara Eliya, then switch to the left side from Nuwara Eliya to Ella.
 However, with the very limited seating options, this more than likely won’t be possible.